mergesort/Boutique/README.md

 ---

-### The Magical @Stored
+### The Magic of @Stored

 That was easy, but I want to show you something that makes Boutique feel downright magical.
-The `Store` is a simple way to gain the benefits of offline storage and real-time updates, but we the `@Stored` property wrapper lets you do it with just one line of code.
+The `Store` is a simple way to gain the benefits of offline storage and realtime updates, but by using the `@Stored` property wrapper we can cache any property in-memory and on disk with just one line of code.

 ```swift
 final class ImagesController: ObservableObject {